 Consider this: replacing a full-time employee can cost from half to 2X that employee’s yearly salary, which includes the cost of recruitment, training, and inefficient operations.
 Even replacing a part-time employee can have a significant time and monetary impact.

-In 2023, with continued economic turmoil, persistent inflation, and lingering post-pandemic effects on the hiring landscape, it’s more crucial than ever for companies to prevent ongoing employee turnover.
+In 2024, with continued economic uncertainty, persistent inflation, and low unemployment rates impacting the hiring landscape, it’s more crucial than ever for companies to prevent ongoing employee turnover.

 What’s behind rising employee turnover?